shailja168/openai-dall-u/README.md

 # openai-dall-e

-**DALL-E Clone: MERN Stack with OpenAI, Cloudinary, and Tailwind CSS** **Overview:**
+**Overview:**
 This project is a DALL-E clone, an AI-powered image generation tool, built using the MERN stack (MongoDB, Express, React, Node.js) and integrating OpenAI's powerful image generation capabilities, Cloudinary for image management, and Tailwind CSS for responsive and stylish UI design.